-On Windows simply launching the script will also spawn a Python window, if you want to hide it you can rename the file from agent.py to agent.pyw which will prevent the console window from spawning.
+On Windows simply launching the script will also spawn a Python window, if you want to hide it you can rename the file from agent.pyw which will prevent the console window from spawning.

 If you want the script to be launched at Windows' boot, just place the file in the Startup folder.